kasramp/cheat-sheet-factory/container/kubectl.md

 ### Basics

 Kubernetes is a container orchestration service.
 It has a master node which we can communicate with it through `kubectl`.

 The master node manages other nodes that run pods. `kubectl` will be run on nodes by the master node.
 Each node can run multiple pods, and each pod runs a container.

+Deployment and service files can be generated using Helm, handcrafted manually, or using [Kompose](https://github.com/kubernetes/kompose) to convert docker-compose files to Kubernetes deployment files.

 Master node components consist of: